Arizona State Sun Devils Logo PNG

 1980 – 2010

-The old emblem of the university sports association depicts the devil in a cartoon style, which was created by Bert Anthony, an artist at Disney.
+The old emblem of the university sports association depicts the devil in a cartoon style, created by Bert Anthony, an artist at Disney.
 Sparky runs, thrusting a trident forward as if intending to pick up opponents on it.
 This image was introduced in 1980.
 All elements of the logo are painted in raspberry-burgundy and have a golden edging.
 The face and pitchfork of the “mischievous imp” (popularly called) are yellow.

 This version lasted until 2011.
 Then the mascot moved to the category of brand symbols and is now used separately.